avg-plus/avg.renderer/README.md

 yarn dev
 ```

-This command is used for building engine bundles and keep the development wactch mode, you could open `dist` directory to see the outputs.
+This command is used for building engine bundles and keep the development in watching mode, you could open `dist` directory to see the outputs.

 ### 4. Run the game
 Open another terminal session to launch game window: